lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 1. Before next time, please explore the base case and experiment results and draft a dynamic hypothesis to prepare for experiment 2.

-2. Do do this, log back into the SIM UI.
+2. To do this, log back into the SIM UI team world.

 3. In Experiments, select your Experiment 1 run from the list of saved experiments.
 Click on GO and select the box to include text, to reload your prior QUESTION, HYPOTHESIS, FINDINGS and DECISIONS.

-4. Go to the OUTPUT section.
-Expand it fully (two clicks!) to reveal all the information saved from the run.
+4. Expand the OUTPUTS and TEXT section (two clicks!) to reveal all the information saved from the run.

-5. Study the output and use it to further develop or refine your decisions about your next experiment, in preparation for Experiment 2.
+5. Copy, paste, and edit your Decisions text to begin developing your new Question and Hypothesis for Experiment 2.

-6. And then save your work.
+6. Save your work (do not Reset) and log off.